 This document details the procedure for submitting a formal complaint for students studying an online programme.
-Students are also advised to consult the University's Student Complaints Policy and Procedure, as there may be instances in which a complaint is escalated to the University of Liverpool Student Complaints Policy and Procedure
+Students are also advised to consult the University's Student Complaints Policy and Procedure, as there may be instances in which a student requests a Review of a Formal Complaint outcome under the University of Liverpool Student Complaints Policy and Procedure.

-We are a large online community, and committed to ensuring that we provide for our students a high quality educational experience, supported by appropriate academic, student support and professional services.
+We are a large online community, and committed to ensuring that we provide for our students a high-quality educational experience, supported by appropriate academic, student support and professional services.
 However, we recognise that from time to time, a student may feel dissatisfied with some aspect of their dealings with us, and, when that happens, it is important that the issue is dealt with constructively and as quickly as possible without risk or disadvantage or recrimination.
 Each case will be considered on its own merit and in accordance with the evidence and circumstances presented.